Minimize the risk of a malware attack

 - Know what your protection status means — The ESET icon next to the system clock will stay green as long as maximum protection is ensured.
 View our guide to the Protection status icon colors.

 - Perform regular computer scans — In addition to Real-time file system protection, the On-demand computer scan is an essential component of your security routine, particularly if you are a high-risk user or suspect that your computer is infected.
-Schedule a regular On-demand computer scan to detect threats that were present prior to the installation of your ESET security product, potentially harmful files that are dormant and were not detected prior to an update of the virus signature database and infections that may have occurred while the Real-time file system protection was disabled.
+Schedule a regular On-demand computer scan to detect threats that were present prior to the installation of your ESET security product, potentially harmful files that are dormant and were not detected prior to an update of the detection engine and infections that may have occurred while the Real-time file system protection was disabled.

 Practice safe internet browsing